 Let’s not try to make people who are intolerant of gluten, or who don’t like to eat refined and modified foods, feel crap, to be marginalised and judged.
 That’s childish, limited and pointless.
 Question your true agenda, and that which you are mindlessly hawking which is so often what we all do in this life.
 We have to be constantly on guard as to why we are reacting a certain way and how we are affecting others.

 If we kept things simple in this life and came at everything with an open heart and mind, we could all learn and grow together and this world would be a better place, right?
 And health is so important, striving for health is noble, as is striving for education on an issue.
 Not everyone needs to avoid gluten, but everyone would be better off eating whole foods over refined foods, and learning to listen to their bodies individual needs, which often change.
 And avoiding gluten-free foods is not part of a dysfunctional relationship to food.
-It’s not about starving yourself of carbohydrates or eating courgette spaghetti instead of a filling meal.
+It’s not about starving yourself of carbohydrates.
 Nor is it about expensive and processed alternatives to gluten containing foods that we find in the free-from sections of supermarkets.
 Gluten-free food is not only for those avoiding gluten for health reasons, it’s good food for everyone.
 Gluten-free is a label, albeit a useful one for many, including myself.
 Here’s to food.
 People who aren’t intolerant to gluten enjoy gluten-free food, around the world, it’s food.
 Eat what’s good and healthy and makes you feel well.
 Today’s recipe for sweet potato chana daal with a millet and gram pancake is also grain-free nightshade-free and soya-free (shoot me), which benefits many people’s health and is as delicious as food containing those ingredients.
 Let’s make it healthy and delicious and share it with love.

 good wholesome hearty food for autumn and winter to make us feel good and keep us nourished and happy.